Iandenh/overleash/README.md

 ## Local build

-This project is created with golang version 1.23.
-For templating it also uses [templ](https://github.com/a-h/templ/tree/main), so make sure that is installed.
+This project is written in golang.
+For templating it uses [templ](https://github.com/a-h/templ/tree/main), so make sure that is installed.
 Generating templ templates can be done with `templ generate`